-The preparation of the subgrade soils within concrete pavement areas should be performed as previously described for proposed asphalt pavement areas.
+The preparation of the subgrade soils and aggregate base course within concrete pavement areas should be performed as previously described for proposed asphalt pavement areas.
 The minimum recommended thicknesses for the Portland Cement Concrete pavement sections are as follows:

 PORTLAND CEMENT CONCRETE PAVEMENTS (R = 10)

 Thickness (inches)

-Materials Autos and Light Truck Traffic Truck Traffic
+Materials Autos and Light Truck Traffic

 (TI = 6.0) TI = 7.0 TI = 8.0 TI = 9.0

-PCC 5 51/2 7 81/2
+PCC 5 51⁄2 7 81⁄2

+Aggregate Base Not Required 6 6 6

 Compacted Subgrade (95% minimum compaction) 12 12 12 12

 The concrete should have a 28-day compressive strength of at least 3,000 psi.
-Any reinforcement within the PCC pavements should be determined by the project structural engineer.
-The maximum joint spacing within all of the PCC pavements is recommended to be equal to or less than 30 times the pavement thickness.
+Reinforcement within the PCC pavements should be evaluated by the project structural engineer.
+The maximum joint spacing within the PCC pavements is recommended to be equal to or less than 30 times the pavement thickness.